kiedtl/bunnywm/README.md

 # bunnywm

-An itsy bitsy floating window manager forked from sowm.
+An small, XCB-based window manager forked from sowm with extra features.

 ## Why?
-Minimalism is good -- but it should be so extreme that is prevents you from getting things done.
+Minimalism is good -- but it should not be so extreme that is prevents you from getting things done.

 - partial EWMH support